Train yourself for Academic Teaching

 Learning Theory (LT)

 These documents are by "Teach for America", a global non-profit that works in the area of Education of Children.
 As per my knowledge, these are the best reading materials available for teachers.
-I have not found better reading material than this and I have gone through a number of books and videos on the internet.
-Please read these theories properly from these documents: Differentiated Instruction (IPD, Ch8, Part I), Bloom's Taxonomy (LT, Ch1, Part 1), Multiple Intelligences Theory (LT, Ch1, Part 2), and Memory Theory(LT, Ch1, Part 2).
-In fact, everything written in these documents makes a lot of sense.
-Also, it is important to understand Constructivist Learning Theory.
-Piaget's theories are also seen as an important read for teachers.
+I have gone through a number of books and videos on the internet, but I have not found better reading material than this.

 Some inspiring schools & other existing work